 Are you wondering what it takes to become a CPA in New York?
 This article serves as a resource for future New York state CPAs and includes CPE requirements for people interested in sitting for and obtaining their licenses.

 Another great place to start your journey is by checking the New York CPA requirements—the New York Board of Accountancy licenses all CPAs.

-How Do You Become a CPA in New York?
+Here are the Steps to Become a CPA in New York:

 The basic requirements of becoming a CPA in New York involve education, an exam, and required experience.
 New York CPAs need 150 semester hours of academic credit delivered by an accredited institution for their license.
 Completing 120 hours will suffice to sit for the Uniform CPA Exam.
 Test takers must pass all four exam parts with a minimum score of 75.
 After that, professionals must fulfill the New York State Board of Public Accountancy’s requirement of one year of work experience.

 First, determine that your program will satisfy the New York board.